skippy/docker-repo/service_monitor/README.md

 #     will all think they are the first.
 #   - Allow ElasticSearch to take unto 240 seconds to boot up
 #     before we allow the next instance in the cluster to come online
+#   - do not start more than one elasticSearch node per host;
+#     This is to prevent conflicts with port mapping
 #

 [Unit]